Chahak081/Email-Spam-Detection/README.md

 # Code Funcgtionality:
 * Follow the .ipynb file for code
-* For deployment run-
+* For deployment run given command in terminal to land onto the local host-
 ```
 streamlit run app.py
 ```
- in terminal to land onto the local host.

 ## Contributing :↓